SesinIvan/smart-drag-and-drop-cards/README.md

 - If a card is located in a field and this is a new field for it, then it changes its home field and is placed in the field using the set_new_card() function of the new field.

 ## Current Status
+So far I have implemented everything I wanted within this program.
+Cards move between fields and take positions depending on its position.

+No bugs causing crashes and errors were found.

+I use this project for the basis of my 2 projects (game and utility programm).